Lumbar Radiculopathy (Sciatica)

 Sciatica rarely requires surgical treatment.
 However, if conservative treatments have no effect on the inflamed nerve, a slipped or herniated disc may be to blame.
 In this case, surgery may be necessary to repair the damaged spine and eliminate pain and complications from long-term nerve pressure.

-Princeton Brain & Spine Treatment Sciatica Specialists
+Princeton Brain, Spine & Sports Medicine Treatment Sciatica Specialists

-PBS’s team of skilled neurosurgeons have nearly two decades of experience diagnosing and treating sciatica pain.
+PBSSM’s team of skilled neurosurgeons have nearly two decades of experience diagnosing and treating sciatica pain.
 While sciatica can heal without treatment, the process is usually long and painful—and may lead to permanent neurological damage.
 Sciatica’s symptoms may also be confused with other, more serious neurological disorders like lumbar spinal stenosis.
 To protect against misdiagnoses and the pain of living with sciatica, contact our NJ and PA surgeons and sports medicine specialists.
 Reach a patient advocate now: 609.921.9001 in New Jersey or 215.741.3141 in Pennsylvania.